All Episodes

 Yeah.

-My question is, um, or a couple questions.
+My question is, or a couple questions.

 The answer is easy.

-His and demographically, Hispanic Americans, African Americans, they see that his policies aren't working.
+And demographically, Hispanic Americans, African Americans, they see that his policies aren't working.

-Um independence, he's at all time low numbers.
+Independence, he's at all-time low numbers.

 Oh, that's a success.

-And do they have buyer's remorse?
+And do they have buyers' remorse?

-And how's it gonna affect the Mitch?
+And how's it going to affect the midterm?

-I think the polls are showing when you're in thirty-three percent approval rating and your own party's turning on you.
+I think the polls are showing when you're at 33% approval rating and your own party's turning on you, I would say that's buyers' remorse at the highest level.

 I've never seen anything as bad as this.